 See an example of a literature review below.

-My thanks to OSU Librarian Dan Chaney for sharing many resources from his LibGuide.
+Our thanks to former OSU Librarian Dan Chaney for sharing many resources from his LibGuide.

 Take this 9 question quiz to test your knowledge of the difference between scholarly vs. popular publications.